What is the Weather Like in Tonga in April?

 UV Levels During April

-While UV levels are not as high as previous months, they are still around 10+ UV index around midday.
-With this in mind, be sure to later up the sunscreen during April in Tonga.
-For advice on what sunscreen to use in Tonga, that’s safe for you and the coral reefs, take a look at our 10 Best Environmentally-Friendly Sunscreens for Tonga.
+While UV levels are not as high as in previous months, they are still around 10+ UV index around midday.
+With this in mind, be sure to lather up the sunscreen during April in Tonga.
+For advice on what sunscreen to use in Tonga, that’s safe for you and the coral reefs, take a look at The Best Sunscreens for Tonga + Sun Protection Tips.

 Sunrise and Sunset During April